Full Commitment: Plot

 In the aftermath of the shooting, Gary (William Ragsdale) arrives at the Marshal's office, yelling at Raylan (Timothy Olyphant) for putting Winona (Natalie Zea) in danger.
 Mullen (Nick Searcy) stops the argument and has Rachel (Erica Tazel) escort Winona and Gary to their house while he assigns Tim (Jacob Pitts) to watch over Raylan, telling Raylan not to investigate the hitmen.

 Dickie (Jeremy Davies) starts training men to use weapons, although they are still lacking experience.
-Meanwhile, Boyd (Walton Goggins) and Johnny (David Meunier) approach Arlo (Raymond J. Barry) about starting a partnership through the land's routes, which interests Arlo.
+Meanwhile, Boyd (Walton Goggins) wakes up next to Ava (Joelle Carter) after having sex with her the night before.
+Ava accepts his continued criminal activity on the condition that he doesn't oversee prostitution.
+Boyd and Johnny (David Meunier) approach Arlo (Raymond J. Barry) about starting a partnership through the land's routes, which interests Arlo.
 Boyd and the gang (with all but Boyd using ski masks) then steal Dickie's marijuana, impacting his business and causing two of Dickie's henchmen to quit.
 An enraged Dickie then kills the men, only letting Jed (Richard Speight Jr.) alive as he is forced to be part of Dickie's gang.
 Dickie deduces that Arlo was one of the robbers due to his limp.

 Raylan manages to con Tim into losing track of him and visits Mags (Margo Martindale) at her grocery store.
 Mags explains that despite knowing Raylan killed Coover, she didn't send the hitmen as she intends to keep peace with Helen (Linda Gehringer).
 Tim catches up to Raylan and then they are surrounded by Doyle (Joseph Lyle Taylor) and his cops, leading to a tense conversation before they are allowed to go.
 They go to Winona's and Gary's house where Rachel and Tim intend to stay due to Mullen's orders.
-Raylan notices a man watching from a car and confronts him; the mean reveals that he works for a construction company named Baxter-Hawley.
+Raylan notices a man watching from a car and confronts him; the man reveals that he works for a construction company named Baxter-Hawley.

-After checking the company's records with Dan Grant's (Matt Craven) help, Raylan confronts Gary as he called the hit on them.
+After checking the company's records with Dan Grant's (Matt Craven) help, Raylan confronts Gary as he called the hit on them out of jealousy.
 He then forces Gary to talk to Wynn Duffy (Jere Burns) and they agree to meet at a location.
 Raylan accompanies Gary to meet with Duffy, who confesses to his involvement.
 Raylan tells Gary that he should flee Harlan after all these events and pardons Duffy's actions, but warns him he will kill him if he tries anything again.
 That night, Helen awakes in the middle of the night due to noises in the house.
 She goes to the kitchen and finds Dickie and his gang breaking in, demanding that Arlo returns everything he stole.
-Helen loads her shotgun but Dickie is faster and shoots her multiple times, killing her.
+They all reach for their guns and two gunshots and a cry from Helen are heard.